d-krupke/cpsat-primer/04_modelling.md

 Note that you can use more than three variables in all of the following examples, except for `add_implication` which is only defined for two variables.

+> [!WARNING]
+>
+> Boolean variables are essentially special integer variables restricted to the
+> domain of 0 and 1.
+Therefore, you can incorporate them into linear constraints
+> as well.
+However, it is important to note that integer variables, unlike
+> Boolean variables, cannot be used in Boolean constraints.
+This is a
+> distinction from some programming languages, like Python, where integers can
+> sometimes substitute for Booleans.

 #### Adding Logical OR Constraints

 The logical OR operation ensures that at least one of the specified conditions